 The main thing to remember is that if you choose to eat seafood, even if it is in moderation, you are still eating a pescatarian diet.
 There is no such thing as a vegan or vegetarian that eats fish on occasion.

-Some people choose this diet as a stepping stone to plant based, whole food diets, veganism or vegetarianism.
+Some people choose this diet as a stepping stone to plant-based, whole food diets, veganism or vegetarianism.
 It can be tweaked and combined with aspects of other types of diets that do not include land animal meats.
-The great thing about this diet is that it gives you many freedoms to tailor it to your specific needs, wants and beliefs.
+The great thing about this diet is that it gives you many freedoms to tailor it to your specific needs, wants, and beliefs.

-Food Choices are a Personal Decision, Tips on How to Handle Criticism
+Tips for How to Handle Criticism

-The food that you put into your body is a very personal decision but for some reason, when people change their diet from what most of the population deems as normal, criticism can follow.
+The food that you put into your body is a very personal decision, but for some reason, when people change their diet from what most of the population deems as normal, criticism can follow.
 Some people simply do not understand why anyone would choose to limit their diet by choice.

 Simply talk to the person.
 Tell them your reasoning for choosing to eat this way.
 Stay away from attacking the way they choose to eat because that will guarantee an argument where no one wins.
 Explain it, present your evidence on why and simply leave it at that.

 I have found that this is one of the easiest and less confrontational ways to handle anyone that criticizes your food choices.
-Unfortunately not everyone will leave it alone but depending on who it is coming from, just remember that they still believe what they have been taught their whole life and they are in fact doing it out of concern for your well being.
+Unfortunately, not everyone will leave it alone, but depending on who it is coming from, just remember that they still believe what they have been taught their whole life, and they are, in fact doing it out of concern for your well being.

 Final Tips for New Pescitarians

 When you start this diet, there are a few important tips to remember.